lukihd/Cactus/README.md

   from 26/02/2020 to 06/03/2020
 ```

-You can find [here](/resources/mongo-model.md) to know how the mongodb schema is made.

 #### Event

 In the `event` task, you'll be able to make the same things as above in the [rendez-vous](#rendez-vous) section.
 The difference is that you can't set with who you're doing it.